 Click the Find buttons or Ato scan through the file without making any replacements.
-Clicking the Replace buttons for Ahas two possible effects: If no occurrence of the Find value has been found yet, these buttons function just like the Find buttons and search for either the next or the previous occurrence of the Find value and set the selection to the result.
+Clicking the Replace buttons function just like the Find buttons and search for either the next or the previous occurrence of the Find value and set the selection to the result.
 If, however, a Find occurrence has been found (as indicated by the selection), clicking either of these buttons will replace the current selection with the Replace value and then search for another occurrence of the Find value.
 Pressing the Enter key while in the Replace text field will replace the value and find either the next or the previous occurrence depending upon if the Down or Up toggle is set in the Options dialog.
 Clicking the Replace All button automatically replaces all occurrences of the target value in the file.